2021 Mechanic & Repair Technologies Degree Guide

 A program in Mechanic and Repair Technologies will prepare students to learn the technical knowledge and skill to maintenance, replace parts, adjust, and repair tools, equipment, and machines.
 Some of the majors in the field are Electronic Maintenance and Repair; Heating, Air Conditioning, Ventilation & Refrigeration (HVACR); Industrial Equipment Maintenance; and Vehicle Maintenance & Repair.
 While studying in this field, you will be taking courses in blueprint reading, electronics, mechanical drawing, electricity fundamentals, and semiconductor devices.
 This program is often completed as a certificate, however can be earned as an associate's degree in some cases.

-Mechanic & Repair Technologies Degrees Shrinking in Popularity
+Mechanic & Repair Technologies Degrees Remain Stable

-Mechanic & Repair Technologies Degree Requirements
+Requirements for Getting a Degree in Mechanic & Repair Technologies

 If you have a curiosity for how things work and enjoy learning how to fix things, you would be well- suited for this major.
 Most programs require student to acquire an apprenticeships in order to gain work experience and learn basic skills hands-on.
 This means you will divide your time between work in the field and hours spent in the classroom.